-Specifically in relation to the acquisition or disposal of a business, are there any assets or liabilities that cannot be excluded from the transaction by agreement between the parties?
+5 Specifically in relation to the acquisition or disposal of a business, are there any assets or liabilities that cannot be excluded from the transaction by agreement between the parties?
 Are there any consents commonly required to be obtained or notifications to be made in order to effect the transfer of assets or liabilities in a business transfer?

-In a transfer of business, the automatic transfer of employees pertaining to the business to the buyer under the EU Acquired Rights Directive, which has been implemented in Austria by the Employment Contracts Adjustment Act, cannot be excluded; otherwise, the parties may contractually define the scope of assets, liabilities and contracts to be transferred in an asset deal.

-Several provisions of Austrian law provide for a statutory successor liability of the buyer in respect of third parties for liabilities pertaining to the business, even if the parties have agreed among themselves that the liabilities shall remain with the seller.
+In a transfer of business, the automatic transfer of employees pertaining to such business to the buyer under the EU Acquired Rights Directive, which has been implemented in Austria by the Austrian Employment Contracts Adjustment Act, cannot be excluded.
+Otherwise, the parties may contractually define the scope of assets, liabilities and contracts to be transferred in an asset deal.
+However, several provisions of Austrian law provide for a statutory successor liability of the buyer vis-à-vis third parties for liabilities pertaining to the business, even if the parties have agreed among themselves that such liabilities shall remain with the seller.
 Such statutory successor liabilities may only be partially excluded with effect to third parties.